kujirahand/tkeasygui-python/README.md

 Python's standard UI library `Tkinter`, is often considered to have a high barrier to entry and to be difficult to use.
 By using this library, you can create GUI applications easily and intuitively.

 This project adopts the lenient MIT license.
+This license will not change in the future.
 Let's enjoy creating GUI programs.

 - [👉日本語のREADME](https://github.com/kujirahand/tkeasygui-python/blob/main/README-ja.md)